RichardByrne95/CI-MS4-TuckIn/README.md

     -   Git was used for version control by utilizing the terminal to commit to Git and Push to GitHub.

 5. [GitHub](https://github.com/)
-    -   GitHub is used to store the projects code after being pushed from Git.
+    -   GitHub was used to store the project's code after being pushed from Git.

 6. [Django Allauth](https://django-allauth.readthedocs.io/en/latest/overview.html)
     -   Allauth was used to create a secure system through which user could safely register for accounts, login, logout and perform other account-related activities.